Birdchain/whitepaper-business/README.md

 Design planning of application architecture and performance becomes more demanding as the client / server paradigm is used in commercial enterprise applications now scales with the ability to decentralize the dataflow and implement cryptographically secured payment gateways based on battle tested blockchain technologies.
 Modelling of the distributed applications with a centralized core node is crucial for every new service before the development starts.
 This paper motivates the need for modeling capabilities for these applications, and specifies the functional requirements of performance modeling of commercial distributed-client / centralized-server applications based on available technology solutions and required centralized servers and databases.

-## Scope
+# Expected Messages a.k.a.
+Transactional messages

 The Birdchain network is a mobile centered distributed application with a centralized server core which helps people to make monthly passive income and help companies to distribute content.
 The client side application should be available exclusively on Android devices and on all future-released open source operational systems with the ability to use related devices in the Birdchain network.

 Based on a given details we decide to set a client side application as a center of the business model, and a centralized server infrastructure as a data and communication support provider.
 Such a mobile-centric architecture make it really easy to scale in future or even to replace a centralized architecture on a decentralized network with a custom consensus.
 Taking back to our research of existing solutions the closest architecture for the future decentralization is the directed acyclic graph ledger or a lightning network protocol in future.
 But to make any of available in future distributed architectures we have to be sure it’s possible to provide minimum or zero fee for the transaction, required consensus of nodes to be sure users are safe from a double spend issue, and to make the transaction as fast as possible(meaning less than 4-5 seconds).
 Unfortunately there is still no any such available distributed ledgers including IOTA Tangle.

-# Expected Messages a.k.a.
-Transactional messages

 ## Definitions, acronyms, and abbreviations